 - All such products are uniquely identified after proper verification and properly stored and maintained.
 Any such product that is lost damaged or is otherwise unsuitable for use shall be recorded and reported to the Customer by customer representative & IN CHARGE Marketing.

 It shall be the responsibility of QA personnel to verify the quality of such product even if it has been supplied by the Customer

-Xxx preserve the outputs during production and service provision, to the extent necessary to ensure conformity to requirements.
+Xxx preserves the outputs during production and service provision, to the extent necessary to ensure conformity to requirements.
 Preservation includes identification, handling, contamination control, packaging, storage, transmission or transportation, and protection.
-At all stages of production, appropriate material/product handling, storage, packing of products, preservation and delivery of products established viz..
-The material in storage – are preserved by packing in Gunny bags.
-In process – material is stored in Bins and Air Bubble bags.
+At all stages of production, appropriate material/product handling, storage, packing of products, preservation, and delivery of products established viz.
+The material in storage – is preserved by packing in Gunny bags.
+In-process – the material is stored in Bins and Air Bubble bags.
 Finished goods – All parts are surface coated & packed in BINS with Plastic coverage.

 Storage and Inventory

 A suitable inventory control system is established to optimize inventory turns, assure stock rotation & minimize inventory levels.
 Stores Section shall monitor stock levels and inform the purchase section in time & FIFO is emphasized.